Inside Out (franchise): In other games

 Disney Infinity 3.0 (2015) includes a platformer-type Inside Out playset featuring the emotions as playable characters.

 Inside Out characters are featured in Disney Crossy Road (2016), Disney Emoji Blitz (2016), and Disney Heroes: Battle Mode (2018).

 Bing Bong becomes a playable character in Lego The Incredibles (2018), and Disney Mirrorverse (2022) includes an alternate version of Anger as a playable character.

 In June 2023, an update with a limited time event based on Inside Out was released in the world-building game Disney Magic Kingdoms, including the five emotions as playable characters, as well as the emotions' Headquarters and Inside Out Emotional Whirlwind as attractions.
 In December 2024, during another limited time event, this time focused on Inside Out 2, Anxiety, Ennui and Envy were added as characters, along with Rumor Mill as attraction.
-In January 2025, Nostalgia was included to unlock during the premium Season Pass of the game, while in the premium content of the next Season Pass, included in April of that year, were included Embarassment and the Fort Pillowton attraction.
+In January 2025, Nostalgia was included to unlock during the premium Season Pass of the game, while in the premium content of the next Season Pass, included in April of that year, were included Embarrassment and the Fort Pillowton attraction.

 On June 13, 2024, the day before Inside Out 2s release, kart-racing game Disney Speedstorm began its eighth season, Journey of Emotions, which is based on Inside Out.
 The season added a track environment based on Riley's Mind, with all five original emotions plus Anxiety and Ennui added as playable racers.
 Additionally, several other Inside Out characters were added as crew members, with different moods of Riley Andersen being the epic crew member for each of the emotions.

-On August 20, 2025.
-The film marked the 10th Anniversary of the original film.
-Disney Dreamlight Valley began its Update 18, Emotional Rescue, Joy and Sadness to joining the villagers.
-Including Inside Out Realm.
+On August 20, 2025, two months after the 10th anniversary of the original film, Disney Dreamlight Valley began its Update 18, Emotional Rescue, Joy and Sadness to joining the villagers, including Inside Out Realm.